So You (don’t) Want To Be A Contractor?

 And while we don’t do housework (much to the chagrin of our significant others….), we definitely do offer our candidates contractor roles!

-When we first speak to a candidate about the possibility of becoming a contractor, they’re first instinct is to tell us they’d like to pass.
+When we first speak to a candidate about the possibility of becoming a contractor, their first instinct is to tell us they’d like to pass.

 However, once our ace account director Maureen Winkler explains all of the perks and benefits that go along with these roles, that hard no often becomes an enthusiastic yes!